mendersoftware/mender-docs/04.Operating-System-updates-Debian-family/02.Convert-a-Mender-Debian-image/01.Customization/docs.md

         └── server.crt
 ```

-The files and folders shown above will become a part of the final file system
+The files and folders shown above will become a part of the final filesystem
 available to the device on boot

 If the final image needs application configurations and additions, this is the